The FA Cup’s third round regularly throws up plenty of thrills and spills and remains one of the most watchable weekends on the football calendar.

-Sutton were dumped out of the competition in the very next round following an 8-0 thrashing at Norwich, though it took another 24 years before their achievement in defeating top-flight opposition as a non-league side was matched.
+Sutton were dumped out of the competition in the very next round after an 8-0 thrashing at Norwich, though it took another 24 years before their achievement in defeating top-flight opposition as a non-league side was matched.

 Wrexham 2-1 Arsenal – 1992

-Arsenal were the reigning First Division champions when they travelled to face fourth-tier Wrexham at the Racecourse Ground in 1992, George Graham’s side expected to have little trouble in progressing to the fourth round.
+Arsenal were the reigning First Division champions when they travelled to face fourth-tier Wrexham at the Racecourse Ground in 1992, with George Graham’s side expected to have little trouble in progressing to the fourth round.

 The north London side had secured the club-record signing of Ian Wright during the summer and were once again contenders to be crowned as champions of England, though lowly Wrexham had other ideas following an incredible comeback victory.

 Arsenal looked to be in control after Alan Smith had converted from Paul Merson’s cross shortly before the interval, though the Gunners’ inability to kill off the tie would come back to haunt them in sensational style.